 - Watch them grow.
 Plants start to grow within 2 months, but it can take years to see fruit.
 Clusters of white flowers will appear, followed by the fruit, which will change in color from a light green eventually to blue.
 Blueberries are ready to be picked when the fruit and part of the stem is blue.

 How to Prepare Blueberries

 Blueberries bring a mild, sweet flavor that’s perfect for baked goods and desserts.
-You can also enjoy raw blueberries by themselves as simple healthy snacks.
-Blueberries last longer if they’re refrigerated or frozen, and they can be added in fresh or frozen form to most recipes with similar results.
+They last longer if refrigerated or frozen.
+They can be added in fresh or frozen form to most recipes with similar results.

-Here are some suggestions for how to add blueberries to your daily diet:
+Here are some easy ways to add blueberries to your diet:

 - Bake a blueberry pie.